 Day 5 – Service Project & Community Soccer Game

 This morning, the group will enjoy their first breakfast with their homestay family.
-It is bound to included the famous “gallo pinto” dish, eggs, fresh bread and fruit.
+It is bound to include the famous “gallo pinto” dish, eggs, fresh bread, and fruit.
 Homestay families will accompany the students to the Service Project Site where the group will meet their guides and the community leaders involved in the project.

 Most service learning begins before students arrive to the homestay community as they are raising funds for the project, creating educational presentations and games to share with the community or gathering specific donations to share with the community.
 Please learn more about our Community Service Projects and Partners.